BreakerofChainz/SysAdmin-PowerShell-Tools/Scripts/Exchange Administration/Mailbox Permissions/Remove Mailbox Permissions/One User - One Mailbox/readme.md

 This script removes Full Access, Send As, and Send On Behalf permissions for a specified user on a specified mailbox in Exchange Online.
 It makes changes to mailbox permissions and uses modern authentication.
-The script now automatically disconnects from Exchange Online upon completion.
+The script automatically disconnects from Exchange Online upon completion.

 ## Included Scripts